Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 Testing is not performed without purpose.
 Each testing activity should contribute to confirming that the system behaves as expected and meets its requirements.
 Test objectives provide this direction by clearly stating what needs to be validated.

-Common objectives include verifying that the system functions correctly, ensuring that requirements are met and identifying defects that could impact users or business operations.
+Each objective should include measurable criteria when possible.
+For example, 'identify critical defects' becomes 'achieve zero critical defects in payment processing before release.
+Verifying that the system functions correctly, ensuring that requirements are met and identifying defects that could impact users or business operations.
 In addition, testing may aim to evaluate how the system performs under different conditions and whether it behaves reliably in real-world scenarios.

 Test objectives also help align testing with business expectations.
 They ensure that testing focuses on what is important for the product, rather than testing everything without priority.